NickAkincilar/QlikSense_SFDC_Chrome_Extension/README.md

 5. You can now **DISABLE** the **DEVELOPER MODE**

 6. That's it.
-You should now see a SFDC/Qlik Icon that you can use to embed Charts in to standard Salesforce pages !!
+You should now see a SFDC/Qlik Icon that you can use to configure your embedded Charts in to standard Salesforce pages !!
     ![](https://github.com/NickAkincilar/QlikSense_SFDC_Chrome_Extension/blob/master/Options.jpg?raw=true)